PointCloudLibrary/pcl/doc/tutorials/content/writing_pcd.rst

 The code
 --------

-First, create a file called, let's say ``pcd_write.cpp`` in your favorite editor, and place the following inside it:
+First, create a file called, let's say, ``pcd_write.cpp`` in your favorite editor, and place the following code inside it:

 .. code-block:: cpp
    :linenos: